StyraInc/regal/docs/rules/idiomatic/use-if.md

 rule := "some value" if some_condition
 ```

+OPA version 1.0, which is planned for 2024, will make the `if` keyword mandatory.
+This rule helps you get ahead of the
+curve and start using it today.

 **Note**: don't forget to `import future.keywords.if`!
 Or from OPA v0.59.0 and onwards, `import rego.v1`.

 **Tip**: When either of the imports mentioned above are found in a Rego file, the `if` keyword will be inserted